-descriptors.
 Field descriptor Meaning ID# A unique integer identifier by which this field is indexed.
 After a field has been created and jobs entered into the system, the name of this field can change, but the data becomes inaccessible if the ID number changes.
 ID numbers must be between 106 and 199.
 Name The name of the field as it should appear on the p4 job form.
-Data Type One of five datatypes (word, text, line, select, or date), as described in the next table.
-Length The recommended size of the field's text box as displayed in P4Win, the Perforce Windows Client.
+Datatype One of five datatypes (word, text, line, select, or date), as described in the next table.
+Length The recommended size of the field's text box as displayed in P4V, the Perforce Visual Client.
 To display a text box with room for multiple lines of input, use a length of 0; to display a single line, enter the Length as the maximum number of characters in the line.
 The value of this field has no effect on jobs edited from the Perforce command line, and it is not related to the actual length of the values stored by the server.
 Persistence Determines whether a field is read-only, contains default values, is required, and so on.
-The valid values for this field are: • optional: the field can take any value or can be deleted. default: a default value is provided, but it can be changed or erased. • required: a default is given; it can be changed but the field can't be left empty. • once: read-only; the field is set once to a default value and is never changed. • always: read-only; the field value is reset to the default value when the job is saved.
+The valid values for this field are: • optional: the field can take any value or can be deleted. • default: a default value is provided, but it can be changed or erased. • required: a default is given; it can be changed but the field can't be left empty. • once: read-only; the field is set once to a default value and is never changed. • always: read-only; the field value is reset to the default value when the job is saved.
 Useful only with the \$now variable to change job modification dates, and with the \$user variable to change the name of the user who last modified the job.
-In version 98.2 of Perforce, a field's persistence was specified in a very different way.
-If you have upgraded from 98.2, no conversion need be done; the old persistences will appear in the p4 jobspec form in the new template.